pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 If no logs are displayed, adjust the timestamp to an earlier time.
 If you do not select a timestamp, all logs produced since the pod was created are displayed.

-For optimal performance, the pod logs page limits the total log entries displayed to the most recent 10,000 (approximately).
+For optimal performance, the pod logs page limits the total log entries displayed to the last 10,000, at most.

 ### <a id="changing-log-levels"></a>Changing log levels